HannahHaensen/nerftrinsic_four/README.md

 ## Data
 - Download datasets
    - unzip the example data in data/
+   - note! we only have poses_bounds for reference
 # Train
   we provide two examples on from LLFF, the fern scene the other one from our own dataset iFF, the T1 scene
 ### LLFF